Archive for the ‘Cash Flow Management’ Category

 When you get into these types of situations, additional capital is going to be very hard to come by and the key to survival will lie in the ability to simplify the business, work with existing creditors, and manage within the cash flow you have to work with already.
 If additional capital must be acquired to make anything work, then you may have to take on higher priced debt that will further erode your equity.
 Just make sure there is a cash flow plan that can work with any new debt additions, or its not likely going to be worth signing up for.

-Seeking Business Financing is about working from a position of strength, or relative strength.
+Seeking business financing is about working from a position of strength, or relative strength.
 It also means looking ahead to see what the near future is going to be like and being realistic with yourself about how things may unfold with respect to your cash flow.

 Even if you are only suspicious of more challenging times being ahead, then start at that point to build your financing contingency plan by either accessing more debt or equity capital, or start cost cutting to build a cash reverse out of your monthly cash flow.